KfirMiz/Forums-WebApp/README.md

 # Forums-WebApp
-Personal project - full-stack web app for sharing threads and pictures within forums using MERN Stack link to the deployed frontend : https://forums-webapp.onrender.com
+Personal project - full-stack web app for sharing threads and pictures within forums using MERN Stack.
-deployment made with free services - about 50 seconds delay for the first HTTP request
+Link to the deployed frontend : https://forums-webapp.onrender.com
-after the first request got proccessed no delay should occur
+Deployment is done using free services, which may cause a ~50-second delay on the first HTTP request.
+Subsequent requests are processed with no noticeable delay.